t-benedet/Azure-terraform-ci/Readme.md

 <br>

-Now you juste have to click on the **Actions** button to see you Github Action :
+Now you juste have to click on the **Actions** button to see your Github Action :

 ![image8](/Documentation/Pictures/7.PNG).